-**Pre order now and instantly receive a digital download to track "New Low" off the album.
+**Pre order now and instantly receive a digital download to track "New Low" and "St. Peter's Bay" off the album.
 Available in standard black and limited edition white vinyl (300 copies).

 Sarah Harmer's first new album in a decade, to be released on February 21, 2020.